QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 R9: [It must be possible to constrain which nodes can be template-consumers](https://github.com/netmod-wg/template-reqs/issues/9)

   - discussed: strongly in favor
+  - really? how can it be important?
-  - status: NOT supported in document (need to add)
+  - status: NOT supported in document (discuss more first?)

 R10: [For living templates, the configuration with both unexpanded and expanded templates is able to be returned](https://github.com/netmod-wg/template-reqs/issues/10)

-  - discussed: strongly in favor
+  - discussed: strongly in favor (with jstern's refinement)
   - status: supported in document (done)

 R11: [Possibility to reorder some user-ordered list/leaf-list entries defined in a template](https://github.com/netmod-wg/template-reqs/issues/11)